-Configuration, vulnerability, and patch management processes are examples of critical components to effective network security.
-Related processes and controls must be designed to prevent or detect such weaknesses as misconfigurations, weak credentials, and vulnerabilities and are essential in combating internal and external cyber-threats, exploitations, and unauthorized access.
-We identified certain inventory, patch management, and network security deficiencies, many of which persisted from prior audits.
-We present information about these deficiencies in a separate management letter.
+Critical components of effective network security controls include, but are not limited to, configuration management, limiting access based on need-to-know/least privileged, and logging and monitoring of sensitive activities.
+Related processes and controls must be designed to prevent or detect such weaknesses as misconfigurations and vulnerabilities to combat internal and external cyber-threats, exploitations, and unauthorized access.
+We identified network security and inventory deficiencies, many of which persisted from prior audits.